Kong/gojira/README.md

 ### GOJIRA_KONG_PATH

-Set this to a **full** kong path so gojira always references it no matter what This efectively hardcodes all the gojira magic to always, always use this path, without having to reference it by `-k`. ie
+Set this to a **full** kong path so gojira always references it no matter what This effectively hardcodes all the gojira magic to always, always use this path, without having to reference it by `-k`. ie

 ```bash